 Limping down the tunnel toward the Steelers’ locker room, a young fan offers to help the NFL Hall of Famer.
 The young boy tells ‘Mean’ Joe that he thinks Pittsburgh’s superstar is the best ever and offers him a bottle of Coke.
 After downing the entire thing, Greene makes his iconic jersey toss to the kid in an exchange that still puts a smile on everyone’s face to this day.

 Stock up on some classic bottled Coca-Colas and watch one of the most memorable Super Bowl ads to ever air.

 The commercial still ranks as one of the greatest Super Bowl ads in history.
 Not only did Coca-Cola capitalize at the height of the Steelers’ dynasty in the 1970s, which culminated with the team’s fourth title of the decade in Super Bowl XIV over the Los Angeles Rams, but ‘Mean’ Joe’s commercial famously re-aired during that very game.
-The Super Bowl commercial won a Clio Award for one of the best T.V. commercials of 1979, and “Have a Coke and a Smile” stamped the iconic ad campaign as one of the most-effective ever thanks to the writing of Penny Hawkey and director Roger Mosconi.
+The Super Bowl commercial won a Clio Award for one of the best T.V. commercials of 1979, and “Have a Coke and a Smile” stamped the iconic ad campaign and jingle as one of the most-effective ever, thanks to the writing of Penny Hawkey and director Roger Mosconi.

-For someone with a classically “mean” reputation on the field, the commercial pulled back the veil to show that football players, even a Hall of Famer, who was a two-time NFL Defensive Player of the Year, are nice guys with a softer side off the field.
+For someone with a classically “mean” reputation on the field, the commercial pulled back the veil to show that football players, even a Hall of Famer who was a two-time NFL Defensive Player of the Year, are nice guys with a softer side off the field.

 During Super Bowl XLIII, which also happened to be Steelers’ victory, Pittsburgh safety Troy Polamalu brought the great commercial back to life with a few hilarious twists for the company’s Coke Zero products.